Search

 3

-Overexpressing Exo70A1 enhanced hydraulic conductivity and increased both biomass and grain yield under both well-watered and drought conditions
+Overexpressing Exo70A1 in maize increased hydraulic conductivity and boosted both biomass and grain yield under well-watered and drought conditions.

 description